Definition: Cash, as referred to throughout this document, includes both currency and coins.

 Restrictively endorse (stamp-for deposit only) all checks immediately upon receipt.
 Authorized receipting areas will be responsible for obtaining a restrictive endorsement stamp stating:

-(YOUR DEPT NAME
+(YOUR DEPT NAME WILL GO HERE)

 FOR DEPOSIT ONLY